brett8883/DJI_Super-Patcher/readme.md

 " target="_blank"><img src="https://github.com/brett8883/DJI_Super-Patcher/blob/photos/readmephotos/super-Patcher.png"
 alt="IMAGE ALT TEXT HERE" width="950" height="180" border="10" /></a>

-# ***DJI Super-Patcher 1.7.4***
+# ***DJI Super-Patcher 1.7.5***

 *For unlocking height limits, NFZ limits, Galileo Satellites, fixed fcc and boost + more for DJI Aircraft.
 ***************************************************************************************************************************
-**1.7.4 UPDATES**
+**1.7.5 UPDATES**

+- Added Inspire 2 support for the V01.02.0200 firmware that has been verified working
+- All online versions of 1.7 will update automatically at runtime
+ - Minor fixes

+**Other recent updates**

 - Fixed an issue with the P4P flight controller that did not have all NFZ zones disabled.
 Whoops...
-- All online versions of 1.7 will update automatically at runtime

-**Other recent updates**
 - Minor fixes
    - Downgraded version of adb hoping for better universal support
    - Fixed visual issue where cmd window would not size large enough to view entire line